anuk1998/Tiriande-1/Snarl/Planning/plan.md

     * `void removePlayer(Player p)` -- removes the given player from that room
     * Getters and setters

-* The `Hallway` class fields will include:
-    * `Room fromRoom` -- indicates the starting room of the hallway
-    * `Room toRoom` -- indicates the ending room of the hallway
-    * `Set<Character> charsTravelling` -- indicates whether players are travelling through the hallway
-* The `Hallway` class methods will include: Getters and setters

 * The `Tile` interface fields will include:
     * `Set<Tile> adjacentTiles` -- a set containing all tiles adjacent to that tile
     * `int tileID` -- a unique identifier for each tile, allowing us to differentiate